oddrationale/ACollectionOfChessWisdom/manuscript/06_Attack_and_Defense.md

 If your opponent offers a sacrifice, accept it, unless you can see clearly that it would be bad to do so.

 The best defense is a good offense.
 Look for counterattacks.
 If you must defend, try to combine protection with counterplay, making sure to reply to all enemy threats.
 Issue threats of your own to seize the initiative.
-The best way to upset your opponent’s plans is to become menacing.
+The best way to upset your opponent's plans is to become menacing.

 The best way to stop an enemy threat to your own king is to attack his.